yannis-gerontopoulos99/steel_industry_ml/README.md

-# steel_industry_ml
+# Steel_Industry_ML_Fundamentals

-A comprehensive ml guide using the scikit learn library to establish and solve a Classification and Regression problem.
+A comprehensive Machine Learning guide using the Scikit Learn library to establish and solve a Classification and Regression problem.
 The information gathered is from the DAEWOO Steel Co.
 Ltd in Gwangyang, South Korea.
 It produces several types of coils, steel plates, and iron plates.
-This guide helps undestand the fundamentals and the workflow of a ml project.
+This guide helps understand the fundamentals and the workflow of a ML project.

 Attribute Information: